‘Old-school revolving door’: Private-sector ties complicate Biden’s efforts to staff incoming administration

 With many key positions unfilled, the biggest challenges so far have come from the relationship of several top advisers, including Blinken, to the consulting firm he helped form, WestExec Advisors, which takes its name from the road between the White House and the Eisenhower Executive Office Building.
 A WestExec spokesperson said that the phrase “the Situation Room to the Board Room” is meant to describe the depth of experience at the company, not “any literal flow of information.”

-Incoming White House press secretary Jen Psaki and director of national intelligence nominee Avril Haines have done limited work with the firm, along with other Obama-era veterans, including Michèle Flournoy, another co-founder, who has been discussed as a possible defense secretary nominee, and Matt Olsen, a transition volunteer who works at Uber.
+Incoming White House press secretary Jen Psaki and director of national intelligence nominee Avril Haines have done limited work with the firm, along with other Obama-era veterans such as Michèle Flournoy, another co-founder, who has been discussed as a possible defense secretary nominee, and Matt Olsen, a transition volunteer who works at Uber.

 Sen. John Cornyn (R-Tex.) has raised the prospect of blocking Blinken’s nomination to run the State Department if he is not able to disclose all of his former clients, some of whom the company says are protected by nondisclosure agreements.
-Blinken has been making progress in recent days to obtain permission from clients to reveal their identities, according to a transition official who spoke on the condition of anonymity about internal discussions.
+Blinken has been making progress in recent days to obtain permission from clients to reveal their identities, according to a transition official who spoke on the condition of anonymity to describe internal discussions.

 “The most significant part of WestExec’s business centers on assisting U.S. companies with global footprints navigate geopolitical risks abroad,” said a company spokeswoman, Erin Pelton.
 “As a matter of policy, WestExec does not work for any foreign governments, political parties or state-owned enterprises.”